 Enterprise Plan Feature

-ObjectiveFS supports on-premise object stores such as Ceph, Cleversafe, etc. This guide describes how to use ObjectiveFS with on-premise object stores.
+ObjectiveFS supports on-premise object stores such as Ceph, Cloudian, Hitachi HGST, etc. This document covers the steps to set up your ObjectiveFS filesystem with an on-premise object store.

-# mount.objectivefs config Enter ObjectiveFS license: <your ObjectiveFS license> Enter Access Key Id: <object store access key> Enter Secret Access Key: <object store secret key> Enter Default Region: http://<object store hostname> #e.g. http://s3.example.com
+$ sudo mount.objectivefs config objectstore:// Creating config for Your Object Store Provider in /etc/objectivefs.env Enter ObjectiveFS license: <your ObjectiveFS license> Enter Endpoint URL (http[s]://example.com[:port]): <endpoint> Enter Access Key: <your access key> Enter Secret Key: <your secret key> Enter Region: <your region>